pgliaskovitis/scratch-a-pixel/README.md

 Specific changes compared to the original code:

-- Header files util.h, geometry.h, objects.h have consolidated classes, shared by various source files
+- Header files util.h, geometry.h, objects.h have consolidated classes, shared by various source files.

 - For Windows machines output file streams must always be opened with the flags: